Printable VCV syllable division worksheets for reading and spelling practice 2 syllable words.

 VCV words can be tricky because there are two ways to divide them.
 Teach one pattern at a time, and don’t mix them until students are comfortable with both.

-In the English language, V/CV syllable division is more common than VC/V. I recommend having students try V/CV division first.
+V/CV syllable division is more common than VC/V, so I recommend having students try that first.
 If the word does not make sense, have them try VC/V.

 👂Read the word both ways